 Submit the purchase agreement to your lender.
 They'll order a title search and may require a marine survey for used boats.
 Provide proof of insurance.
 Closing typically takes 3-7 business days.

-The lender will file the title with their lien noted.
-Register the boat with the FWC through your county tax collector's office.
+The lender files the title with their lien noted.
+Register the boat with your state's boating agency through the local tax collector or DMV.
 Set up insurance before taking delivery.
-You're on the water!

 Both have advantages.
 Here's how they compare from a financing perspective.